Robin Hood (2025 TV series)

-Robin Hood is an action-adventure television series produced by Lionsgate Television for MGM+.
+Robin Hood is an American action-adventure television series created by Jonathan English and John Glenn, and produced by Lionsgate Television.
 It stars Jack Patten and Lauren McQueen in the lead roles of Robin Hood and Marian respectively, along with Sean Bean as the Sheriff of Nottingham.
-The series premiered on November 2, 2025.
+The series premiered on November 2, 2025, on MGM+.
+In February 2026, the series was renewed for a second season.

 Premise

-A Saxon forester's son, Rob, and the daughter of a Norman lord, Marian, work together to fight for justice and freedom following the Norman invasion of England in the Middle Ages.
-Rob becomes the leader of a band of rebel outlaws while Marian infiltrates the Norman courts, as they collaborate to thwart royal corruption and bring peace to England.
+A Saxon forester's son, Rob, and the daughter of a Norman earl, Marian, fight for justice and freedom following the Norman Conquest of England in the Middle Ages.
+Rob becomes the leader of a band of rebel outlaws while Marian infiltrates the Norman courts.
+They collaborate to thwart royal corruption and bring peace to England while being hunted by the Sheriff of Nottingham.